CHLNDDEV/oceanmesh/README.md

 Besides posting issues with the code on Github, you can also ask questions via our Slack channel [here](https://join.slack.com/t/oceanmesh2d/shared_invite/zt-hcu2nag7-NUBw52cxxlYupLrc1hqvhw).

-Otherwise please reach out to either Dr. William Pringle (wpringle@nd.edu) or Dr. Keith Roberts (krober@usp.br) with questions or concerns!
+Otherwise please reach out to Dr. Keith Roberts (keithrbt0@gmail.com) with questions or concerns!

 Installation
 ============